amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 ## Test the new lambda

-1. To facilitate testing, the new lambda has a hard-coded test data you can use instead of getting the workflow datafrom dynamodb.
-Take a moment to examine the test data, MEDIAINFO_BUSINESSRULES_PROFILER_TEST, located just above the **mediainfoRuleEngineProfiler** function in app.py.
+1. To facilitate testing, the new lambda has a hard-coded test data you can use instead of getting the workflow datafrom DynamoDB  Take a moment to examine the test data, MEDIAINFO_BUSINESSRULES_PROFILER_TEST, located just above the **mediainfoRuleEngineProfiler** function in app.py.
 2. Make sure the line of code for running the test is set to `True`

       ```python